Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Introduction

-To understand this surprising efficacy when transferring from a different domain, \citet{shi2024unleashing} concluded that \emph{sequential modeling ability} is the key to unleashing the potential of cross-domain pre-trained models.
-Furthermore, \citet{takagi2022effect} proposes a hypothesis that pre-training with text is likely to make the Transformer get \emph{context-like information} and utilize it to solve the downstream task.
-However, neither of them defines what \emph{sequential model ability} means or clarifies what \emph{context-like information} refers to.
-These vague explanations make it difficult to design adequate validation experiments and to draw persuasive conclusions.
-To bring clarity to the cross-domain pre-trained transformer in offline RL, we challenge the direct transfer parameters to RL, investigate the scope for using this type of model transfer, and propose a general approach to address the issues encountered after the pre-training.
+\xqs{To understand this surprising efficacy when transferring knowledge from PLMs to offline RL, \citet{shi2024unleashing} concluded that sequential modeling ability is the key to unleashing the potential of PLMs for RL tasks.
+Furthermore, \citet{takagi2022effect} proposes a hypothesis that pretraining with text is likely to make PLMs get context-like information and utilize it to solve the downstream task.
+However, it is still unclear that why these key features are essential for RL tasks and how to acquire these knowledge through pretraining.
+To bring clarity to PLMs in offline RL and provide more insightful guidance on how to better train and adapt transformer-based models for RL tasks, we dive into the mechanism of PLMs and do more quantitative analysis on the direct transferred parameters to RL.
+Based on our quantitative analysis, we first propose the definition of \emph{Markov heads}, which inherit from PLMs and are fundamental for RL tasks and then adapt PLMs to all kinds of RL tasks by flexibly utilizing the properties of \emph{Markov heads}.}

-In this work, we investigate the \emph{short-term} and \emph{long-term} planning ability \cite{shang2022starformer} of the cross-domain pre-trained DT.
-In particular, we evaluate \emph{short-term} environments where the actions prediction recalls a small amount of contextual information from recent timesteps (e.g. MuJoCo Locomotion), and \emph{long-term} environments that require the agent to extract useful information from the whole context (e.g. PointMaze), as even context from far-off timesteps may help predict reasonable actions.
-Our investigation emphasizes that, while the DT pre-trained on language data performs better in \emph{short-term} environments, it is less effective in \emph{long-term} environments compared to a DT trained from scratch.
-Based on our observation, we raise two questions:
+\xqs{In this work, we investigate both short-term and long-term planning ability \cite{shang2022starformer} of PLMs.
+To be more specific, we define \emph{short-term} environments as where the actions prediction recalls a small amount of contextual information from most recent timesteps (e.g. MuJoCo Locomotion), and \emph{long-term} environments that require the agent to extract useful information from the whole previous context (e.g. PointMaze), as context from far-off timesteps is helpful to predict reasonable actions under this scenario.
+The reason why we want to consider both short-term and long-term is that, our investigation found while PLMs perform better in short-term environments, it is less effective in long-term environments compared to a DT trained from scratch.
+Therefore, we are interested in what kind of NLP knowledge from PLMs has been successfully transferred to short-term RL tasks but failed in long-term RL task. }

-\begin{itemize} \item Q1.
-Why does pre-training in a different domain allow DT to perform better in \emph{short-term} environments but worse in those that require \emph{long-term} planning? \item Q2.
-Can we find a general solution that achieves better performance no matter what planning ability is required by the environment? \end{itemize}